8x8-dxi/ContactNowAPI/ECNOW.md

 2. ### Dataset

     Is as a subset of records within a Campaign.
 It is a child of a Campaign.
-    Datasets have three main properties which are used to control status and dial order of the its records as children.
+    Datasets have three main properties which are used to control status and dial order of its records as children.

     #### Properties